bevinl/musicxml-tempo-modifier/README.md

 # musicxml-tempo-modifier
-Javascript altering the tempo of an entire score in musicxml format.
+Javascript altering the tempo of an entire score in uncompressed musicxml format.
 Can be used on localhost, no webserver needed.